 There’s No Best Bank for Everyone

 One size doesn’t fit all in banking.
 One person may despise the anonymity of an online-only bank, while another can’t fathom the idea of waiting in line to do business with a teller.

-If you’d like a larger traditional bank, Chase Total Checking® and Chase Savings℠ tops our recommendations because it offers the best blend of products, service, and availability.
+If you’d like a larger traditional bank, Chase Total Checking® and Chase Savings℠ tops our recommendations for the best bank of 2019 because it offers the best blend of products, service, and availability.
 If you’re ready to look into online-only banks, Ally should be one of your first stops because of its high interest rates and low fees.